 Do you cycle all year round?
 Or do your bikes go into hibernation as the weather gets colder?
-Do let me know your thoughts on cycling with kids during winter, via the Cycle Sprog Facebook page Thanks!
+Do let me know your thoughts on cycling with kids during winter, via the comments section below, or the Cycle Sprog Facebook page Thanks!

 Affiliate disclosure – some of the links on this post about cycling with kids during winter pay us a small commission.
 This doesn’t affect the price you pay, but helps us to fund the ongoing hosting and maintenance of Cycle Sprog.
 Thanks for supporting us by purchasing through these links (and by sharing the post with your friends).

 This post was first published in October 2016 and updated in January 2018